OpenDataology/website/content/en/docs/components/pipelines/tutorials/build-pipeline.md

 ## Next steps

-* Learn the various ways to use the [Kubeflow Pipelines SDK](/docs/components/pipelines/sdk/sdk-overview/).
+* Learn the various ways to use the [OpenDataology Pipelines SDK](/docs/components/pipelines/sdk/sdk-overview/).
 * See how to
   [build your own pipeline components](/docs/components/pipelines/sdk/build-component/).